Gifted Education Services

 Student Needs Matched to Gifted Services

-- Students who require learning experiences beyond the standard program will be matched to appropriate gifted services.
+Students who require learning experiences beyond the standard are matched to the appropriate gifted services.

-Any parent can nominate a child in grades 2 - 7 to be screened for gifted services.
-Parent nomination forms are available at every elementary and middle school or can be printed from the link below.
-Forms should be returned to the learning resource teacher at your child's school by the end of November.
+Any parent can nominate a child in grades 2 - 8 to be screened for gifted services.
+CCPS Gifted Education Parent Referral Forms are available at every elementary and middle school.
+Gifted screening referrals are accepted throughout the school year.
+To be considered for gifted screening for the current school year, referral forms must be returned to the Learning Resource Teacher by December 1st.
 Contact the learning resource teacher at the school with questions.

 This letter should state the reason for the appeal and any new information not considered in the original review.
 This may include student work samples, letters from adults who know the child's advanced ability and/or other relevant information that demonstrates the student's need for gifted services.

-Students in grades 1 and 2 who are reading at least one year above level receive instruction from their classroom teachers with support from the Learning Resource Teacher.
-Students are grouped with peers of similar academic needs for instruction that include the use of above level texts, shared inquiry discussion, above level vocabulary and/or novel study.
-Enrichment guided reading curriculum has been developed to provide appropriate levels of challenge through above level content, vocabulary, writing, and language study.
-The classroom teacher may use the following resources to address the needs of students who require instruction beyond the regular curriculum.
+Students in grades 1 and 2 who are reading more than one year above grade level receive instruction from their classroom teacher with support from the Learning Resource Teacher.
+Students are grouped with peers of similar academic needs for instruction that include the use of advanced texts, shared inquiry discussion, advanced vocabulary and/or novel study.
+The classroom teacher may use the following resources to address the needs of students who require instruction beyond the regular curriculum:

 - Junior Great Books